 3. Savers swim against the tide

-Consumption has become a national sport, with the bowl game of Black Friday being bumped up a full day.
+Consumption has become a national sport.
 Today, the economic challenges our nation faces aren’t won by encouraging citizens to buckle down and save more.
 Instead, Americans are encouraged to make a collective effort to shop more.

 A saver is a new sort of pioneer who ignores what the neighbors are doing and rejects the flawed logic that spending more is always better.
 If you’re a saver, you know what I mean: It takes a bit of confidence and comfort in your own skin to follow a different path.